-Since some roads within the park get closed for the fall – winter season, it only makes scene to stay as close as possible to those areas that remain open throughout the year.
+Since some roads within the park get closed for the fall – winter season, it only makes sense to stay as close as possible to those areas that remain open throughout the year.
 Estes Park, a gateway to the park and the Bear Lake Road Corridor, is one of the places you want to consider.

-We stayed at modest Brynwood on the River.
+We stayed at Brynwood on the River.
 The place is located just 2.6 miles from the Beaver Meadows Entrance.
 On top of that, it does offer rooms with tiny kitchenettes.

 How to Get to Rocky Mountain National Park